trojrobert/MLOps_roadmap_and_curriculum/README.md

 - Running multiple containers with docker compose
 - Introduction to Github Action
-- Introduction to MLflow
+- Introduction to mlflow

 ### Project
-- Build a forecasting model with Fast API and track the model with MLflow
+- Build a forecasting model with Fast API and track the model with mlflow